We may actually owe Donald Trump a thank you for being a jerk.

 We all now have evidence of what many social minorities have long told us; the hate never went away, it has been below the surface the entire time.
 But it is not as simple as minorities being targeted, i goes both ways.
 It is sharp and smart.
 It is blunt and stupid.
 It takes no prisoners.
 It does not sleep and it is created much easier than it can be destroyed.

 We see the hate and it scares us.
 It scares us that it is there and that it has been there all the time.
 But we see it, and acknowledging the problem is the first step in dealing with it.
 Deal with it we must.
 Although these are not newly minted haters, they will eventually inspire a new generation of haters.
 We also have the seriously bad habit of responding to hate with hate.
 The hate we experience can make us haters ourselves.
 An endless path we have possibly been following all along.

 I suspect hate cannot be stopped.
 It is way too useful to the wrong people.
 It can be made weaker and smaller.
 Hate grows strong with fear.
 Fear grows in darkness and isolation.

 There always victims, targets or agendas to hate because no sane person hates reflexively.
 Look to the victims, not at the hate.
 Reach through the hate.
 Treat hate like fog and it becomes insubstantial.
 Treat victims as friends and their fear and darkness is mitigated.
 Reach and hold on to the things that we share instead of fixating on the things between us.
-Hate is small, and we can make it smaller.
+Hate is something small which looms large, we can make it smaller.
 If it wasn't for Donald Trump, would we be wiser today about such things?